Social Work (SO W)

 SO W 326 Methods of Practice: Social Welfare Policy Advocacy 3.00

 Second in a two-course social policy sequence.
 Builds upon the ecological foundation established in SO W 325.
 Students build critical thinking and other practical skills necessary to conduct social welfare policy analysis.
-Students will be introduced to the concepts of regulation and resistance, and apply those to understanding current and historical social welfare policies.
+Students will be introduced to the concepts of regulation and resistance, as well as an anti-racist lens, and will learn how to apply these understandings to current and historical social welfare policies.
 Students will be taught how to propose social welfare policy alternatives to meet the service, economic and social justice needs of vulnerable regional people.
 Finally, students will be trained to apply advocacy skills and to use social and economic justice principles in addressing social welfare needs.
+Open to all majors.

 Prerequisites: